East High School

 East High School offers a comprehensive education to all students through academic and extracurricular activities, enabling our students to become effective communicators, creative problem solvers, and empowered leaders.

-- Concurrent Courses: East offers 30 concurrent classes in the district, with 26 classes offered on campus and 4 at the near-by Career and Technical Center.
+- Concurrent Courses: East offers 30 concurrent enrollment classes in the district, with 26 classes offered on campus and four at the near-by Career and Technical Center.

 - AP Courses: In a school-wide effort to be inclusive, we encourage our students to choose from among 20 Advanced Placement (AP) classes.

 - World Languages: Students can choose from a variety of classes, including Spanish, French, German, and Chinese.